 We aim to make consumer financial markets work for consumers, responsible providers, and the economy as a whole.
 We protect consumers from unfair, deceptive, or abusive practices and take action against companies that break the law.
 We arm people with the information, steps, and tools that they need to make smart financial decisions.

 In a market that works, the prices, risks, and terms of the deal are clear upfront so that consumers can understand their options and comparison shop.
 Companies all play by the same consumer protection rules and compete fairly on providing quality and service.
-To achieve this vision, the CFPB works to:

 Our core functions